ZeroxyDev/MonTally/readme.md

     - Users can view comprehensive information about Pokémon by clicking on their names or images.
     - Information includes shiny ratio, types, locations, statistics, capture rate in wild encounters, and more.
 - [x] Extreme Detection Mode:
-    - A new detection mode that offers heightened sensitivity for Pokémon detection.
+    - Experience heightened sensitivity for Pokémon detection with the Extreme Detection Mode, ensuring accuracy in various gameplay scenarios.
 - [x] Auto-updates: Stay current with the latest features and improvements effortlessly.